-The TGA Breeze S3 boasts all-round suspension and shock absorbers, and is capable of carrying loads up to 31.4 stone (440 lbs).
-There are different battery upgrades available, so you can increase your range.
+The TGA Breeze S3 boasts all-round suspension and shock absorbers and is capable of carrying loads up to 31.4 stone (440 lbs).
+There are different battery upgrades available so that you can increase your range.
 It has a fully adjustable seat, and virtually every other feature is also adjustable for your convenience.
 Vision is not a problem with LED front and rear lights, while indicators and a horn enhance the vehicle’s safety.

 Best outdoor mobility scooters

 If you want something to provide reliability and protection when you have to travel outdoors, then try the Shoprider Teveso – it has a rustproof cover to keep the rain off your head and your shopping.
 You can open the windows when the roof is up and even remove the doors so that just your head is covered.
 It boasts windscreen wipers and rear view mirrors so you can see all around when the cover is up.
 The seat swivels and has a headrest for your comfort; full suspension ensures you are comfortable off-road and on-road.

 The Drive Cobra GT4 Heavy Duty 4-Wheel Power Scooter boasts rear-view mirrors, anti-tip wheels and a deluxe Captain’s seat for maximum comfort.
 The ergonomic handles are easy to manoeuvre, so even elderly folks with waning strength can travel with ease.
 Hazard lights, LED panel, indicators and reflectors all make for enhanced safety.